zqwei/TLDS_ALM_Data/README.md

 ### sLDS
 sLDS fit is done using code from [pyslds](https://github.com/mattjj/pyslds).
 The implementation code is sent upon request.
 * These codes can generate **Figures 2c, S2a, S2c**

+## Figure not included
+* Figure 1a, 4a-b, 7: schematics
+* Figure 2d, 5c-g, : can be recreated using other codes (code can be shared upon requests)

 # License
 MIT